 As time progresses, many patients settle into a chronic pain pattern, in which their symptoms exist constantly to one degree or another.
 Daily pain in the low back is normal and many pastimes will exacerbate this torment.
 A great number of patients also develop sciatica in the chronic phase, even if they did not demonstrate leg symptoms during the acute phase of TMS.

-For patients who resist the idea that they are suffering from a mindbody syndrome, the consequences can be dire.
+For patients who resist the idea that they are suffering from a mindbody syndrome like TMS lower back pain, the consequences can be dire.
 Most of these hapless patients endure years of failed back treatments and eventually survive a failed spinal surgery.

 A fortunate few of these sad patients find their way to reconsidering the diagnosis of TMS out of pure desperation, since they are thoroughly exasperated with traditional medicine and its complete lack of efficacy for their painful lumbar issues.